phetsims/gas-properties/doc/model.md

 ## Container

-The left wall of the container is movable in the _Ideal_ and _Explore_ screens.
-Moving the wall resizes the container, which changes volume `V`.
+The container is a 3-dimensional box.
+In the _Ideal_ and _Explore_ screen, the width (and thus volume `V`) can be changed by moving the container's left wall.

-In the _Ideal_ screen, the movable wall does no work.
+In the _Ideal_ screen, the left wall does no work.
 While the container is being resized, the sim is paused.
 After completing the resize, particles are redistributed in the new volume.

-In the _Explore_ screen, the movable wall does work on particles.
+In the _Explore_ screen, the left wall does work on particles.
 It changes the kinetic energy of particles by changing their speed.
 After a collision with the left wall occurs, the new x-component of a particle's velocity is `-( particleVelocity.x - leftWallVelocity.x )`.

 When resizing the container in the _Explore_ screen, there is a speed limit on the wall when making the container smaller.
-This speed limit (800 pm/ps) prevents pressure from changing too dramatically, which would make it too easy to blow the lid off of the container.
+This speed limit (`800 pm/ps`) prevents pressure from changing too dramatically, which would make it too easy to blow the lid off of the container.

 ## Collision Detection and Response